Kristaq Rama

-Mother Albania.
-The partisan monument and graveyard on the outskirts of Tirana, Albania.
+"Mother Albania", the partisan monument and graveyard on the outskirts of Tirana, Albania.

-Kristaq Rama (31 July 1932 – 11 April 1998) was an Albanian sculptor, art educator and a member of the Communist Party in Albania under Enver Hoxha's rule.
-He had close ties to Hoxha's communist regime.
-He was the father of current Albanian Prime Minister Edi Rama.
+Kristaq Rama (/sq/; 31 July 1932 – 11 April 1998) was an Albanian sculptor, art educator and a member of the Party of Labour of Albania under Enver Hoxha's rule.
+He had close ties to Hoxha's regime.
+He was the father of current Albanian prime minister Edi Rama.

 Early life and education

 He was born on 31 July 1932 in Durrës to Vlash Rama and Veronika Kolombi, sister of Zef Kolombi.

-Rama graduated from the Artistic Lyceum "Jordan Misja", in the Department of Fine Arts in 1951, and three years later left Albania to study in Leningrad, Soviet Union at the Leningrad Repin Academy of Arts.
+Rama graduated from the Jordan Misja Artistic Lyceum, in the Department of Fine Arts in 1951, and three years later left Albania to study in Leningrad, Soviet Union at the Leningrad Repin Academy of Arts.

 Career

 After graduation, he returned to Albania, where he worked in Tirana, primarily as superintendent of fine arts at the Albanian Ministry of Culture, and at the same time taught as an external lecturer at the Higher Institute of Arts of Tirana.

 As a sculptor, Rama created several busts of warriors, people portraits, female sculptures, as well as other decorations.